canonical/chiselled-nodejs/node18/README.md

 If you got any output, then you need to copy those files to the container with the same path as well, for instance:

-You got `node_modules/@serialport/bindings-cpp/prebuilds/linux-x64/node.napi.glibc.node` in the output, and copied your JavaScript file to `/app/index.js`, you need to copy the native extension file to `/app/node_modules/@serialport/bindings-cpp/prebuilds/linux-x64/node.napi.glibc.node`.
+If you got `node_modules/@serialport/bindings-cpp/prebuilds/linux-x64/node.napi.glibc.node` in the output, and copied your JavaScript file to `/app/index.js`, you need to copy the native extension file to `/app/node_modules/@serialport/bindings-cpp/prebuilds/linux-x64/node.napi.glibc.node`.